ilarsf/aarc_lts/_includes/textbook/Part3-Safety.md

-# Part 3: Safety
+# Part 3: Safety & Rules of the River

-## Chapter 6: On-Water Safety Protocols
+## Chapter 6: Water Safety Fundamentals

 Safety is the foundation of enjoyable rowing.
 This chapter outlines the essential protocols and awareness needed *before* you even launch and while you are on the water.
 Adhering to these practices ensures not only your safety but the safety of everyone sharing the river. *Refer to the official [AARC Safety Rules (PDF)](/aarc_lts/src/AARC_Safety_Rules.pdf) for complete details.*